zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - Anthropic’s coding agent example (Appendix 1) describes a similar multi-agent setup but provides more detail, such as how agents iterate on solutions using test results as feedback and integrate human review for oversight.

 #### 6. Design Philosophy
-- **Diagram**: The diagram assumes that agentic AI systems are the goal and focuses on patterns that enable autonomy and flexibility.
+- **Core**: The diagram assumes that agentic AI systems are the goal and focuses on patterns that enable autonomy and flexibility.
 It doesn’t discuss simpler, non-agentic solutions.
 - **Anthropic**: Anthropic emphasizes simplicity and incremental complexity, advising developers to start with basic LLM calls and only add agentic systems when necessary.
 This philosophy is evident in their progression from the Augmented LLM to workflows to autonomous agents, and their recommendation to avoid unnecessary complexity (e.g., using frameworks only when needed).

 **Example**: